-Formal notification to the employee of disciplinary action shall be in writing and shall spell out the charges and reasonable specifications.
+Formal notification to the employee with a copy to the MCO Chapter President of disciplinary action shall be in writing and shall spell out the charges and reasonable specifications.
 Where such notice involves loss of pay, it shall also advise the employee of the right to appeal.
 If presented to the employee personally, the employee shall sign for his/her copy; otherwise, the notice shall be sent to the employee by certified mail, return receipt requested, or other verifiable mail service, at the last address he/she provided the Employer.